Resources for Law Enforcement

 Law Enforcement Toolkit

-This toolkit provides resources to law enforcement, EMTS, first responders, and other support personnel to help understand and support children with Tourette Syndrome and Tic Disorders.
+This toolkit provides resources to law enforcement, EMTS, first responders, and other support personnel to help understand and support people with Tourette Syndrome and Tic Disorders.

 Additional Resources